 3. Bait the hook.

 5. Sit and wait patiently until you see, feel, sense that old familiar tug.

 I Prefer to Cast the “Wyoming Wonder” (Jake’s Spin-A-Lure)

-On arrival at the reservoir during my recent outing, I could see other folks occasionally pulling one in here and there (from afar, of course, as even at the lake our social distancing rules apply in these weird and somewhat scary times), and it looked to me like most of them were fishing on the bottom, probably using crawlers.
+On arrival at the reservoir during that spring outing, I could see other folks occasionally pulling one in here and there, and it looked to me like most of them were fishing on the bottom, probably using crawlers.
 So, I started my day fishing with a hook and worm setup as described above.

 After a protracted period—probably ten minutes or more!—and no bites, I lost patience with bottom fishing and broke out my very favorite lure, what my dad used to call the Wyoming Wonder.
 The Wonder is actually a Jake’s Spin-A-Lure, manufactured in Sheridan, Wyoming, but back in the late 70s when Dad coined the term, Jake’s lures were not nearly as ubiquitous as they are now.